IP-CAM/PayULatamOpenCart/README.md

 Since I couldn't find any license information in the original source I will open the new code and modifications to a simple provisionary license.

+Do you wish to integrate your scripts with paylatam gateway ?
+Contact payulatam integration programmer https://www.phpfreelanceprogrammer.com/paymentgatewayintegration.html

 License:

 1 - You must keep this file with the link to the original source. http://www.pagosonline.com/desarrolladores/Plugin/opencart/Plugin%20OpenCart1.5.1.3.1v1.0.zip